torinthiel/jenkins_casc_bootstrap/README.md

 At least one way of authenticating to Vault has to be present - either `CASCB_VAULT_TOKEN`, a `CASCB_VAULT_USER`/`CASCB_VAULT_PW` pair or `CASCB_VAULT_APPROLE`/`CASCB_VAULT_APPROLE_SECRET` pair.
 If more than one is present, the order in which they are tried is not specified.
+It's possible not to pass the secret ID directly, but instead use Vault's response wrapping mechanism to wrap the response with secret ID and pass it using `CASCB_VAULT_APPROLE_SECRET_WRAPPED`.
+The value of this variable will be passed to Vault for unwrapping.
+It's expected that the unwrapped response contains the key `secret_id`, and the value of this key is further used in place of `CASCB_VAULT_APPROLE_SECRET`.

 In case a variable is present in several places the following precedence applies, from least important: